 A famous father's daughter, May was the younger of William Morris's two daughters, and decidedly the daughter he was closest to.
 Born at Red House, William Morris's first married home that he planned and built along the path Chaucer's pilgrims would have traveled, May was born a day-later birthday present to Morris on 25 March 1962.
 May's preferred artistic medium was embroidery, although she lived and breathed the air and passions of her father, the artists and craftsmen that often came to Red House.
 Decidedly not a demure wallflower quietly working in a drawing room, May studied embroidery at what became the Royal Art College.
 By the time she was 23, she was the director of the embroidery department at Morris and Co.

-Two years before her father's death in 1896, May's relatively short marriage to a socialist that her mother disapproved became estranged due to her affair with her father's friend, George Bernard Shaw.
+Two years before her father's death in 1896, May burnt bridges that could never be rebuilt: May's relatively short marriage to a socialist that her mother disapproved became estranged due to her affair with her father's friend, George Bernard Shaw.
+She and her father, lifelong penpals, fell silent.
 Morris wrote many letters to his older invalid daughter, Jenny, in his last years, but no letters at all remain from Morris to May from that period.
 May Morris edited her father's 24-volume Collected Works after his death, a five-year undertaking, and completed The Sundering Flood (Project Gutenberg), an early modern fantasy novel whose ending Morris dictated to her from his deathbed.
 She died at Kelmscott Manor, Morris's later family home, in 1938.